-The time interval required for all the pixels, from the entire imager, to be clocked out of the CMOS is called a frame.
-To generate a color image a set of color filters (Red, Green, and Blue) arranged in a "Bayer" pattern, are placed over the pixels.
-The starting color is Green.
-Figure 1.1 shows the CMOS image sensor architecture.
-Figures 1.2a,b show the camera's spectral response.
+The time interval required for all pixels in the CMOS imager to clock out of the senson is called a frame.
+To generate a color image, a set of color filters (red, green, and blue) arranged in a Bayer pattern are placed over the pixels.
+The starting color is green.
+The following illustrations show the CMOS image sensor architecture and spectral response of the C4080 and C2880 cameras.